 Anyone requiring assistance with food and/or clothing should come to the Social Concern Office in person.
 Those living in Sooke, Sidney or Langford can contact (250)382-0712.
 Contact Us

-Persons who are house bound due to handicaps or infirmity are also encouraged to phone the Social Concern Office for a home visit when emergency situations arise.
+Persons who are housebound due to mobility and/or health issues are also encouraged to phone the Social Concern Office, to determine how best we can support you when emergency situations arise.

 The Social Concern Office is set up to offer emergency assistance for food or clothing, that is, assistance required because of difficult circumstances arising that were perhaps unforeseen and beyond the control of the individual.
 The Society is able to assist persons in such circumstances over a limited period of time but does not have the resources to assist people over the long term.